kd8bxp/LoRaAPS/README.md

+# Archived Aug 20, 2024

+This was an attempt to make something that was a "modern" packet/messaging system.
+It wasn't the first, as said below it was inspired by Travis Goodspeeds LoRaHam project.
+But over the last 4 years better more adapted system have become avaiable, and I haven't worked on this.
+I am archiving and keeping for historical reasons, but there other systems that are easier and better at this point.

 # LoRaAPS (LoRa Amateur Packet Service)

 This project was inspired by Travis Goodspeeds LoRaHam project, and Elvis Pfutzenreuter's LoRaMaDor project.